Is marijuana legal in Washington, DC?

 Washington, DC recreational marijuana laws

-Marijuana had previously been decriminalized by legislation passed earlier in 2014.
+In 2014, DC Council decriminalized marijuana.
 The penalty for possession of up to one ounce was reduced to $25.

 Washington, DC medical marijuana laws

-However, the swiftly passed Barr Amendment proposed by Georgia Congressman Bob Barr (R) blocked DC from implementing the program.
-The amendment, tacked on to the Omnibus Consolidated and Emergency Supplemental Appropriations Act, made it illegal to “conduct any ballot initiative which seeks to legalize or otherwise reduce penalties associated with the possession, use, or distribution of any Schedule I substance under the Controlled Substances Act or any tetrahydrocannabinols derivative.”
-The amendment was overturned in 2009.
+Tacked onto the Omnibus Consolidated and Emergency Supplemental Appropriations Act, the amendment made it illegal to “conduct any ballot initiative which seeks to legalize or otherwise reduce penalties associated with the possession, use, or distribution of any Schedule I substance under the Controlled Substances Act or any tetrahydrocannabinol derivative.”
+Congress did not overturn the ban until 2009.

-The Medical Marijuana Expansion Emergency Amendment Act of 2014 expanded eligibility for a medical card to include all conditions that a physician feels may benefit from use of medical marijuana.
+The Medical Marijuana Expansion Emergency Amendment Act of 2014 expanded eligibility for a medical card to encompass any condition that a physician believes could be alleviated by medical marijuana.

-In 2015, recreational marijuana legislation allowed patients to cultivate up to six plants, three of which may be mature.
-Possession limits were raised to four ounces in 2016 per a proposal by Mayor Muriel Bowser.
+In 2015, Initiative 71—the recreational marijuana ballot measure—was enacted.
+It permits patients to cultivate up to six plants, three of which may be mature.

-The Medical Marijuana Reciprocity Amendment Act of 2015, which took effect in 2017, allowed patients from other jurisdictions that had medical marijuana programs equivalent to Washington, DC’s to use their cards at DC dispensaries.
-The number of eligible states was expanded to cardholders from all states with medical programs in 2019.
+The Medical Marijuana Reciprocity Amendment Act of 2015, which took effect in 2017, allowed patients from other jurisdictions with equivalent medical marijuana programs to use their cards at DC dispensaries.

 Washington, DC qualifying conditions for medical marijuana